 The endless plains of Kenya and Tanzania are the setting for the world’s greatest wildlife spectacle; the Great Wildebeest Migration.
-From the vast Serengeti plains to the champagne colored hills of Kenya’s Masai Mara over 1.4 million wildebeest and 200,000 zebra and gazelle, relentlessly tracked by Africa’s great predators, migrate in a clockwise fashion over 2,800 kilometres each year in search of rain ripened grass.
+From the vast Serengeti plains to the champagne coloured hills of Kenya’s Masai Mara more than 1.4 million wildebeest and 200,000 zebra and gazelle, relentlessly tracked by Africa’s great predators, migrate in a clockwise direction over 2,800 kilometres each year in search of rain ripened grass.

 There is no real beginning or end to a wildebeest’s journey.
 A wildebeest’s life is an endless pilgrimage, a constant search for food and water.
 The only beginning is at the moment of birth.
 An estimated 400,000 wildebeest calves are born during a six week period early each year – usually between late January and mid-March.